-Our health care assistants have an essential role within our nursing teams to provide high quality, compassionate care and support to patients and their families.
+Our Healthcare Support Workers have an essential role within our nursing teams to provide high quality, compassionate care and support to patients and their families.
 This is an opportunity to make a difference whether you are looking for a change in career or at the start of your career.

-In this dedicated website you can find out more information about the Health Care Assistant role, and about the Trust.
+In this dedicated website you can find out more information about the Health Care Support Worker role, and about the Trust.

 The COVID Pandemic has been a challenging time for all of us, but it has also given us some moments of great reflection.
 Here at Ashford and St Peter's we are all really proud to be part of the NHS and to be part of a Trust that aims to provide a high quality patient experience and to be an excellent place to work for all staff.

-When we receive your application we will be in touch to invite you to our next assessment day where you will meet some of the colleagues you will be working with at Team ASPH.
-We will ask you to take basic numeracy and literacy assessments and an interview - due to Covid we have been holding these virtually, we hope to resume on site events depending on lockdown rules at the time.
+Once we receive your application we will be in touch to invite you to our next assessment day where you will meet some of Team ASPH.
+At the assessment day you will take a basic numeracy and literacy assessment and have an interview with members of the Nursing or midwifery Team - most events will take place in person on the Ashford Hospital Site.

-The next stage is completion of recruitment clearances and onboarding.
+After you have been offered a role the next stage is the completion of recruitment clearances and onboarding.
 This includes occupational health clearance and an enhanced disclosure (DBS) clearance which are paid for by the Trust.

-You will then begin your induction training with the Learning and Development team to complete Trust induction and mandatary training and the Nursing Education team will facilitate your HCA training and introduction to the care certificate.
+Upon commencing your employment with the Trust you will begin your induction training with the Learning and Development team to complete Trust induction and mandatary training and the Nursing Education team will facilitate your HCSW training and introduction to the care certificate.
 The Training will be over two weeks and will be a mix of virtual training, online training modules and face to face sessions.

-Health Care Support Workers are at the heart of patient care at Ashford and St Peter's, whether this is as a Health Care Assistant in a ward, outpatient environment or as a Maternity Care Assistant.
+Health Care Support Worker is the umbrella term for all unregistered workers, who are at the heart of patient care at Ashford and St Peter's Hospitals NHS Foundation Trust, whether this is as a Health Care Assistant in a ward or outpatient environment, as a theatre assistant or as a Maternity Support Worker.

-HCAs and MCAs work under the guidance of a healthcare professional such as a Registered Nurse or Registered Midwife, the role itself will vary depending on where you are based within the Trust and can include tasks such as:
+HCSWs work under the guidance of a healthcare professional such as a Registered Nurse, Registered Midwife or Registered Nursing Associate.
+The role itself will vary depending on where you are based within the Trust and can include tasks such as:

 Experience of healthcare or care work is often desirable, this could be from paid or voluntary work.
 However the Trust also welcomes applications from people new to care.